ustcly/DOA/README.md

 python test.py
 ```

-Then different models will be tested on map(g).
-The driving data (timestamp, speed, location, heading, slip angle, control commands, etc.) will be recorded in `code/test/` after the testing process.
+Then the model will be tested.
+The driving data (speed, location, heading, slip angle, control commands, etc.) will be recorded in `code/test/` after the testing process.

 ## Citation